edrossy/pfx_parser/README.md

 Added Import Routine - importcsv.py (for importing CSV result files into MySQL DB)

 TODO:

-Will add in logging to DB/Files
+- Add in logging to DB/Files

-Daily Pull Process
+- Daily Updates To DB